-- 1. The problem is modeled by specifying the input and output data structures using tree structures diagrams. - 2.
-The input-output model is converted into a structural model that contains the operations needed to solve the problem.
+1. The problem is modeled by specifying the input and output data structures using tree structures diagrams.

+2. The input-output model is converted into a structural model that contains the operations needed to solve the problem.

-Input and output structures are specified using a graphical notation to specify data hierarchy, sequence of data, repitition of data items and alternate data item.
-Specification of data item A is illustrated as f object A using Jackson Structured Programming Notation
+Input and output structures are specified using a graphical notation to specify data hierarchy, sequence of data repitition of data items and data, repitition of data items and alternate data item.
+Specification of data item A is illustrated as